MicrosoftDocs/quantum-docs/articles/includes/quickstart-qio-include-ms.md

 Optionally, you can choose to interact with Azure Quantum optimization using Jupyter Notebooks.
 In order to do this, you need to:

-1. Install the Python SDK for Azure Quantum (as described in the previous section)
+1. Install the *azure-quantum* Python package (as described in the previous section)
 2. [Install Jupyter Notebooks](https://jupyter.org/install)
 3. In your terminal of choice, use the following command to launch a new Jupyter Notebook: